Lucky Brand Jeans: Product

+Partnerships

+In October 2022, Lucky Brand partnered with Paramount Network's western drama Yellowstone to release a limited-edition capsule collection ahead of the show's fifth season, featuring men's and women's denim jackets, jeans, hooded sweatshirts, T-shirts, and outerwear inspired by the wardrobe of the Dutton family and the show's Montana ranch setting.
+The collection's ad campaign featured members of the Compton Cowboys, a Los Angeles-based equestrian mentorship group, with a portion of proceeds benefiting the organization.

+Building on that partnership, Lucky Brand named Yellowstone actor Cole Hauser as a brand ambassador in November 2023, with Hauser first appearing in the brand's holiday campaign.

+In October 2024, timed to the premiere of Yellowstone's final season, Lucky Brand released a 20-piece designer collaboration with Hauser, who plays Rip Wheeler on the series.
+The collection included denim, flannel shirts, a faux-shearling-lined denim jacket, corduroy work shirts, and graphic T-shirts reflecting Hauser's personal style and what he described as "the grit and authenticity of the American West," and was sold through luckybrand.com, Dillard's, and Macy's.

+In March 2023, Lucky Brand launched the first of two planned capsule collections with British heritage brand Laura Ashley, founded in 1953 and known for its floral prints.
+The 15-piece women's collection combined Lucky Brand's denim with Laura Ashley's textile patterns across jeans, dresses, shirting, shorts, and jackets, drawing on both brands' history to appeal to a "cottagecore"-influenced aesthetic.
+A second collaboration followed in July 2023, further developing the "soft girl" aesthetic with quilted denim and patchwork pieces.

+Lucky Brand has also produced a licensed graphic apparel line featuring David Bowie, including T-shirts referencing the musician's imagery, logos, and album eras such as Young Americans and Life on Mars.

 In August 2025, Lucky announced a collaboration with American singer, actress, and social media personality Addison Rae.
 The partnership debuted with the Addison Ultra Low Rise Flare, a style inspired by early 2000s fashion.
 Fans noticed Rae had already been wearing the jeans during her live performances leading up to the launch.
 Together, Rae and Lucky Brand set out to bring back the Y2K aesthetic "with the goal of turning low-rise skeptics into believers."

 Operations

-Lucky is currently run by an "Office of the CEO" established on January 28, 2019 when Carlos Alberini stepped down as chairman and chief executive officer.
+Lucky is currently run by an "Office of the CEO" established on January 28, 2019, when Carlos Alberini stepped down as chairman and chief executive officer.
 Alberini left to take the role of CEO and Director at Guess, where he was COO from 2000 to 2010.
 Alberini had been CEO of Lucky since taking the post on January 31, 2014.
 David DeMattei was the former CEO.

-There are 150 company-owned stores in the U.S. and Puerto Rico, Canada, and Europe that sell Lucky products.
-In the United Arab Emirates and Australia, Lucky products can be found in David Jones department stores.
-In the U.S., Lucky is also sold at major department store chains including Bloomingdale's, Macy's, Lord & Taylor, Nordstrom, Belk, and Dillard's, as well as at smaller specialty chains like Buckle.
+There are 128 company-owned stores in the U.S. and Puerto Rico In the U.S., Lucky is also sold at major department store chains including Macy's, Nordstrom, Belk, and Dillard's, as well as at specialty chains.